nholmesking/msds610/README.md

 **Acknowledgment**

 This dataset was scraped, geolocated, and time standardized from NUFORC data by [Sigmond Axel](https://github.com/planetsig/ufo-reports/blob/master/README.md).
-(Replace "URL" with the actual URL where readers can find more information about Sigmond Axel's work.)